 Don't Ignore Dry Eyes

 You might feel a sand-like grittiness in your eyes that can range from mild to severe.
-People describe the feeling as a lack of lubrication--and that's exactly what it is.
+People describe the feeling as a lack of lubrication.
+That’s exactly what it is.
 Your body isn't making enough tears, or the chemicals in your tears are out of balance.
 When this happens, you have dry eye.

 Dry eye is a medical diagnosis that at times is not taken seriously, says the American Academy of Ophthalmology (AAO) and the American Optometric Association (AOA).

-According to the AAO and the AOA, over 3 million women and over 1 million men suffer from dry eye syndrome, and this generally increases with age.
+According to the AAO and the AOA, over 3 million women and over 1 million men suffer from dry eye syndrome.
+This generally increases with age.
 Dry eye is not just an annoyance.
 It has the potential of causing inflammation, blurred vision, and even blindness in extreme cases.

 Risk rises with age